What's in My Backpack?

 Umbrella + Rain Jacket

 It’s rained here in Madrid more days than it hasn’t.
-I wish I was being hyperbolic here but I’m not, the month of March was the rainiest in 130 years, breaking a historic record.
+I wish I was being hyperbolic, but I am not.
+The month of March was the rainiest in 130 years, breaking a historic record.
 Always a safe idea to keep your paraguas in your bag.

 Sudoku Book

-This one is a no-brainer for when your friends back home are still asleep because of the time difference or you’re running low on your monthly data plan.
+This one is fantastic for when your friends back home are still asleep because of the time difference or when you’re running low on your monthly cellular data plan.

 Headphones